-Some sytems may utilize 4-Button Wireless Remote Fobs to perform Area control, Auxiliary control, and Alarm functions.
+Some systems may utilize Wireless RF Remote Fobs to perform Area control, Auxiliary control, and Alarm functions.
 Any Fobs to be used in the system must first be enrolled by being registered to individual Users.
 See "RF Fob Registration", MENU, 2, 7.